mateoconlechuga/convbin/README.md

         -k, --oformat <mode>    Set output file format to <mode>.
                                 See 'Output formats' below.
         -n, --name <name>       If converting to a TI file type, sets the on-calc name.
-For C and Assembly outputs, sets the array or label name.
+For C, Assembly, and ICE outputs, sets the array or label name.

     Optional options: